reymon359/how-to-live/advices/Continuous learning/index.md

 ---
 name: 'Continuous learning'
-Categories: ['Knowledge', 'Motivation', 'Future', 'Curiosity', 'Growth', 'Goals', 'Practice', 'Success', 'Improvement', 'Knowledge']
+Categories: ['Knowledge', 'Asking', 'Motivation', 'Future', 'Curiosity', 'Growth', 'Goals', 'Practice', 'Success', 'Improvement', 'Knowledge']
 ---
 # Continuous learning

 Never stop learning.
 Never.

 Have an open mind and don't be afraid to learn things that are very different from what you are used to.